Oktoberfest in Berlin

 for everything Munich, Bavarian and very, very Oktoberfest – esk.

 The blue and white is always king here but for this festival, the Brauhaus puts on all the trimmings with bands, folk dancers, even yodelers!
 Great for anytime throughout the season and perfect for big groups as it's so large inside.
+They also fun a VIP package to splurge on!
 It's a good idea to book in advance so you don't get turned away as this is a pretty popular Oktoberfest party!

 Bavarian food and beer, and lots of happy people from the LGBT community and heaps of fun, right next to Berlin’s main train station, this unique event is sure to knock your lederhosen off.